 Head to Spotts Beach and see if you can find the sea turtles who come in to feed on the sea grass.
 The rock pools to the far right of the dock are also fun to explore when the tide is low; here you can search for whelks, crabs and tiny fish.

 Visit Davinoff’s Concrete Sculpture Garden.
-Located between Old Man Bay and Old Robin Road in East End, is a child friendly larger than life animal sculpture park which provides excellent photo opportunities for both adults and children.
+Now located in the QEII Botanic Park, this is a child friendly larger than life animal sculpture park which provides excellent photo opportunities for both adults and children.

 Play Baseball.
 Learn how to play baseball for free in a fun and safe environment.
 Coaching and the uniform are included but children must bring their own glove.
 Contact the Cayman Islands Little League Association to register.